Spatial-temporal Transformers for EEG Emotion Recognition: Introduction

 \section{Introduction}

-EEG emotion recognition is to detect the current emotional state of the user subject \cite{bos2006eeg}.
+EEG emotion recognition is to detect the current emotional states of the subjects \cite{bos2006eeg},~\cite{cowie2001emotion},~\cite{gunes2011emotion}.
 In recent years, with the development of deep learning and the availability of EEG data, many emotion recognition methods based on neural networks have dominated the state-of-art position \cite{al2017classification,li2018hierarchical}.
-In general, the EEG signals collected by a spherical EEG cap have three-dimensional spatial characteristics which are spatial, spectral and temporal.
-Deep learning methods for EEG emotion recognition have been exploiting spatial, spectral and temporal dimensions.
+In general, the EEG signals collected by a spherical EEG cap have three-dimensional characteristics which are spatial, spectral and temporal respectively.
+Many researchers have drawn attention to how to effectively utilize time-varying spatial and temporal features from multi-channel brain signals.